visgl/deck.gl/docs/api-reference/carto/carto-sql-layer.md

 # CartoSQLLayer

-`CartoSQLLayer` is a layer to visualize data hosted in your CARTO account and to apply custom SQL.
+`CartoSQLLayer` is the legacy layer to visualize data hosted in your CARTO account and to apply custom SQL.

+Note:

+- Our recommendation is to migrate the existing code to the new `CartoLayer` because this layer will be removed in a future version.

+With the legacy layer, your code will look like this:

 ```js
 import DeckGL from '@deck.gl/react';